mein-lee/jekflix-template/_posts/2022-03-03-personalization.md

 Second, randomization helps to reduce bias – I made extra sure that treatments are consistent but randomized.
 Another way to reduced bias was to get rid of confounding factors.
 We avoided the weekend before and on the 4th of July because purchasing behaviors are starkly different during holidays.

 Third, make sure that data pipelines are set up and real-time data from the A/B test is ready to be queried and analyzed accurately.
-For example, I kept a record of the 1 Million customerID’s their assigned discounts, and whether they were in the treatment (personalized) or control (no personalization) group.
-If I forgot to keep track during the randomization process, I would not have a way to calculate the test statistic of each group.
+For example, I kept a record of the 1 Million customerID’s, their assigned discounts, and whether they were in the treatment (personalized) or control (no personalization) group.
+If I had not kept track during the randomization process, I would not have a way to calculate the test statistic of each group.

 As I list the things that I’ve learned from just two weeks of A/B testing, I realized that I could go on and on.
-It is an important procedure in many data science projects; it sounds simple but has many crucial details that are easily overlooked.
+A/B Testing sounds simple, but it's easy to overlook many crucial details.
 Feel free to contact me on LinkedIn or by email if you want to chat about it!

 <h2 id="Results and Presentation">Results and Presentation</h2>